jmessou/TBAD-CFD-Visualization/README.md

   <br>
 </h1>

-<h4 align="center">This repository contains code that helps run large-scale Computational Fluid Dynamics (CFD) and Fluid-structure Interaction (FSI) experiments on patients with Type B Aortic Dissection using SimVascular and Paraview.  </h4>
+<h4 align="center">This repository contains code that helps run large-scale Computational Fluid Dynamics (CFD) and Fluid-structure Interaction (FSI) experiments on patients with Type B Aortic Dissection using SimVascular and Paraview. [<a href="https://doi.org/10.1038/s41598-024-78348-9" target="_blank">Paper</a>]</h4>

 <p align="center">
   <a href="#repository-structure">Repository Structure</a> •